bioshazard/mirror-docs/memory-bank/activeContext.md

 ## TODO

-- [ ] Detect page Title to include in sitemap for easier LLM choice
+- [X] Detect page Title to include in sitemap for easier LLM choice
 - [ ] Reorganize sites to be modular and trickle up to multi-site
-- [ ] Update readme to point out token savings and call speed savings for online lookup
+- [X] Update readme to point out token savings and call speed savings for online lookup (and AI integration)